-- The wireless region for your FreeSpeak Edge beltpacks.
+The wireless region for your FreeSpeak Edge beltpacks.
 The region set here MUST match the hard-coded setting on your Edge transceiver or the system will not work.
 You will see an error flag in the Status page if the regions do not match.
-Please contact your Clear-Com representative if you have any difficulties with this. - Select from a list of 5 GHz channels that you can exclude and prevent transceivers from using.
+Please contact your Clear-Com representative if you have any difficulties with this.